AlexIII/rings-of-saturn/readme.md

 ## Splicing the Saturn Rings

 For this part you'll need to destroy an original Saturn game.
-Try to use only shitty games that have no value or those that are not working properly due to scratches, etc. Do your best not to destroy rare artifacts.
-Always research if the game you want to destroy is valuable.
+Try to use only shitty games that have no value or those that are not working properly due to scratches, etc. Always research if the game you want to destroy is valuable.

 The process is roughly as follows.

 1. Align the centers of the Saturn game disk and the miniCD, draw a contour of the miniCD on the game disk.
-2. Cut the game disk 3-4 mm from the drawn contour with a Dremel cutting disk bit.
+2. Cut the Saturn disk 3-4 mm from the drawn contour (inside) with a dremel cutting-disk bit.
 3. Use sanding barrel bit to smooth the edge out, make is as close to the drawn contour as possible.
 The resulting cutout should be ~1mm larger in radius than the miniCD.
 4. Using any other CD as a template align the cutout ring and the miniCD and loosely tape it together.
 5. Put the spliced disk on the console spindle, rotate it manually while improving alignment of the miniCD and the outer ring by reapplying the adhesive tape and shifting everything slightly.